resv/CUSTOM-SCRIPTS/PROGRAM INITIALIZER SCRIPTS/GETTING AHK TO PLAY AUDIO/README.md

 Simple script that can be added to other scripts to trigger an audio to play for the duration then close once mp3 is finished.

 Instructions:
-1. change "F1" to desired hotkey, if you want two button hotkey, you can simply write them together like: "^F1" or "LshiftF1" (another alternative however if the latter doesn't work would be to include the "&" in between.
+1. Change "F1" to desired hotkey, if you want two button hotkey, you can simply write them together like: "^F1" or "LshiftF1" (another alternative however if the latter doesn't work would be to include the "&" in between.
 Such as: "^ & F1" or "Lshift & F1")

 2. On the run line, replace with the address with your mp3.

-3. on the WincloseIn line, replace the first element with the amount of milliseconds you want the audio file to play before it terminates.
+3. On the WincloseIn line, replace the first element with the amount of milliseconds you want the audio file to play before it terminates.
 (Wrap in quotations).

 That's it!